Alexandru Cicâldău

-He started his career as a senior at Viitorul Constanța, and in the summer of 2018 transferred to Universitatea Craiova.
-Cicâldău totalled over 100 games in the league championship and won two domestic trophies with the latter, before moving abroad to Galatasaray in 2021.
+Cicâldău started his senior career at Viitorul Constanța, and in the summer of 2018 transferred to Universitatea Craiova.
+He totalled over 100 games in the league championship and won two domestic trophies with the latter, before moving abroad to Galatasaray for an initial €6.5 million in 2021.
+Following loans in the United Arab Emirates and Turkey, Cicâldau was bought back by Universitatea Craiova in 2024.

 Internationally, Cicâldau registered his full debut for Romania in a 2–1 friendly defeat of Israel in March 2018.
-The following year, he started in all games for the under-21 side as they reached the semi-finals of the European Championship.
+He represented the country in the UEFA Euro 2024.

 Club career

-Early career / Viitorul Constanța
+Early career and Viitorul Constanța

 Cicâldău was raised in Satu Nou, a village near Medgidia, Constanța County, and started practising football at the age of eight.
 After initially playing at Marcon Star Medgidia, he joined the Gheorghe Hagi Academy, which served as the youth setup of Viitorul Constanța.

 Cicâldău made his debut in the first division for Viitorul on 31 March 2016, aged 18, in a 1–1 away draw at ASA Târgu Mureș.
 He became a regular starter for the club in the 2017–18 season, amassing 38 appearances and one goal in all competitions.

 Universitatea Craiova

 On 6 July 2018, Cicâldău agreed to a four-year contract with Universitatea Craiova, being assigned the number 10 shirt.
 Press reported the fee at figures between €750,000 and €1 million plus interest.
 He made his first appearance for "the White-Blues" eight days later, playing the full match as CFR Cluj won 1–0 in the Supercupa României.

 Cicâldău netted his first goal in a 3–0 league win over Astra Giurgiu, on 26 October.
 On 31 March 2019, he scored a header in a 2–3 away loss to title contenders FCSB.
 He recorded his first goal in European competitions on 18 July that year, opening a 3–2 home victory over Sabail in the second leg of the UEFA Europa League first qualifying round.
-After prolonged speculation regarding offers from foreign teams, in September he signed a contract extension which would have ran until 2025.
+After prolonged speculation regarding offers from foreign teams, in September he signed a contract extension which would have run until 2025.

 On 31 January 2020, in the opening game of the calendar year, Cicâldau scored twice before half-time in a 3–1 defeat of Gaz Metan Mediaș; the second goal came from a free kick and the double was the first in his professional career.
 On 28 June, he scored the winner in a 3–2 away victory over two-time defending champions CFR Cluj, and two fixtures later converted a penalty in a 2–1 win against FCSB.
 Cicâldau ended the Liga I season with 14 goals, as Craiova lost the league title to CFR in the last home game.

 During the 2020–21 season, Cicâldau amassed 12 goals from 42 appearances in all competitions, and won his first national cup after a 3–2 victory over Astra Giurgiu in the final.
 On 10 July 2021, he started in the 4–2 penalty shoot-out win over CFR Cluj in the subsequent Supercupa României.